-\$120 Copayment for worldwide emergency services received outside of the United States.

-If you are admitted to the hospital within 3 days for the same condition, you pay \$0 for the worldwide emergency services visit.

-\$90 combined maximum benefit limit every calendar quarter toward fitness center membership fees at a gym, fitness center, or exercise facility of your choice or fees for certain fitness/exercise classes.
+Tel-a-Nurse Nurseline

-Services that are covered for you What you must pay when you get these services document) or by logging in at www.GeisingerGold.com Tel-a-Nurse Nurseline There is no charge for calling the Tel-A-Nurse Phone: 877-543-5061 Calls to this number are free.
-Tel-A-Nurse line.
-Tel-A-Nurse hours are 24 hours a day, seven days a week The Tel-A-Nurse nurse line provides plan members with health and wellness advice and information by telephone, toll-free, 24 hours per day, 365 days per year or via live chat online, 24 hours per day.
-Members may speak to a registered nurse at any time to obtain general information on all types of non- emergency health and medical conditions.
+Tel-A-Nurse Phone: 877-543-5061 Calls to this number are free.

+Tel-A-Nurse hours are 24 hours a day, seven days a week

+The Tel-A-Nurse nurse line provides plan members with health and wellness advice and information by telephone, toll-free, 24 hours per day, 365 days per year or via live chat online, 24 hours per day.
+Members may speak to a registered nurse at any time to obtain general information on all types of non-emergency health and medical conditions.
 An audio library is also available by calling the Tel-A-Nurse toll-free phone number.
+This library is a compilation of recorded advice on many health topics, like viral infections, nutrition, and more. \$90 benefit limit every calendar quarter toward a combined fitness center membership fees at a gym, fitness center, or exercise facility of your choice or fees for certain fitness/exercise classes.

+What you must pay when

+you get these services

+There is no charge for calling the Tel-A-Nurse line.

+These services are Geisinger Health Plan wellness programs and are

-This library is a compilation of recorded advice on many health topics, like viral infections, nutrition, and more.
-Other Health Management and Wellness Services Geisinger Gold health management programs offer support for chronic medical conditions, such as diabetes, hypertension, heart failure, COPD and asthma.
+Services that are covered for you What you must pay when you get these services Other Health Management and Wellness Services available at no cost to all Geisinger Gold Members.
+Geisinger Gold health management programs offer support for chronic medical conditions, such as diabetes, hypertension, heart failure, COPD and asthma.
 Our health managers provide personalized care, education, and guidance for members with chronic health conditions.
 They also work in partnership with doctors to develop a personalized plan of care to help you prevent disease and disability and stay healthier.
-These services are Geisinger Health Plan wellness programs and are available at no cost to all Geisinger Gold Members.
 Please contact Member Services at the phone number printed on the back cover of this booklet for more information.
 Other wellness tools are also available to help you meet your health goals.
 Additional information about our other wellness services and tools are available by logging in at www.GeisingerGold.com .

-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-The following hearing services are covered: One (1) routine hearing exam per calendar year, performed by a physician, audiologist or other qualified provider \$20 Copayment for one in- network routine hearing exam, covered once per calendar year.
-Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
-For more information, please see the benefit and cost sharing information for Outpatient Diagnostic Tests in this chart. (an office visit copayment may also apply).
-A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP. \$20 Copayment for in-network Medicare-covered diagnostic hearing exams.
-An office visit copayment may also apply. • \$500 Copayment per ear for each hearing aid prescribed by a provider, including hearing aid test and fitting done by the hearing aid provider, is covered up to the \$1,250 benefit limit per ear, once every three years. \$500 Copayment per ear for each hearing aid including hearing aid testing and fitting done by the hearing aid provider, covered up to the \$1,250 benefit limit per ear once every three years.
-Covered hearing aid services must be provided by an in-network hearing aid provider.
-For more information about finding hearing aid providers that participate in our network, please call Member Services (phone numbers are printed on the last page of this document). onee every unce years.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+The following hearing services are covered: \$20 Copayment for innetwork Medicare-covered diagnostic hearing exams.
+An office visit copayment may also apply.
+One (1) routine hearing exam per calendar year, performed by a physician, audiologist or other qualified provider Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
+For more information, please see the benefit and cost sharing information for Outpatient diagnostic tests in this chart. (an office visit copayment may also apply).
+A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP. \$20 Copayment for one in-network routine hearing exam, covered once per calendar year.
+Covered hearing aid services are managed by a designated vendor.
+Hearing aid providers must be in the designated vendor's network. \$500 Copayment per ear for each hearing aid including hearing aid

+For more information about finding hearing aid providers that participate in the vendor network, please call Member Services (phone numbers are printed on the back cover of this booklet).

 Hearing aids and hearing aid fitting evaluations do not count toward plan out-of-pocket maximum.

-Help with Certain Chronic Conditions Cost Sharing will be eliminated for specific services related to Chronic Obstructive Pulmonary Disease (COPD) care and management for members who have a confirmed diagnosis of COPD.
-Eligible \$0 Copayment for in-network Medicare-covered primary care physician visits
+\$500 Copayment per ear for each hearing aid including hearing aid testing and fitting done by the hearing aid provider, covered up to the \$1,250 benefit limit per ear once every three years.